LuizaKlafke/frontend_challenge_personalFinances/README.md

 ## Objective

 The object of this project is to practice Web Storage management, advanced Javascript and ECMAscript 6 skills by building the Personal Finances web page with the title "Orçamento Pessoal".
-On this application, you can read, insert or delete your personal expends.
+With this application it is posible to read, insert or delete your personal expenses.

 # Run project